ReesyJordan1/Credit_Card_Risk_Analysis/README.md

 ## Summary

-Oversampling techniques is way better than the undersampling ones and perform nearly the same as the cobination algorithms.
+Oversampling techniques is much better than the undersampling ones and perform nearly the same as the combination algorithms.
 However, Balanced RF and Easy Ensemble Adaboost obtained results that surpassed those obtained during using over/under sampling techniques.
-Despite EE Adaboost takes more inference time, it obtained the highest imbalanced accuracy.
+Although EE Adaboost takes more inference time, it obtained the highest imbalanced accuracy.
 That's why EE Adaboost is highly recommended for this task.